imjacobclark/CodingKataRomanNumerals/PHP/README.md

 ### RomanNumeralGeneratorSlimPHP

-JSON API implimentation of the previously developed class.
+JSON API implementation of the previously developed class.
 I abstracted returned values into JSON and the SlimPHP framework to define RESTful 'GET' endpoints.